-Indicator Relevant policies Target Target date Most recent figure Total for plan period so far (2013-2021) Compared to target Comments floorspace completed which is in the A33 corridor or Core Employment Areas Net change of employment land within Core Employment Areas EM3 No net loss Annual -2,432 sq m -7,640 sq m Not met See section 7 Net change in small business units (less than 150 sq m) EM4 No net loss Annual 0 -3 Met See section 7 Net change in storage & distribution floorspace in south of Basingstoke Road EM4 No net loss Annual -5,993 sq m -7,153 sq m Not met See section 7 Five-year housing land supply measured against targets in H1 H1 More than 5 years supply plus buffer 9 Annual 6.95 years N/A Met See section 8 Amount of new housing delivered (net change) H1 689 Annual 408 5,003 Not met See section 8 Amount of new affordable housing delivered on sites of 10 or more dwellings H3 30% secured in new permissions Annual 57 dwellings + £100,000 secured.
-Equates to 43.0% 10 968 dwellings + £2.02 million secured.
-Equates to 19.9% Met See section 8 for methodology
+Indicator Relevant policies Target Target date Most recent figure Total for plan period so far (2013-2022) Compared to target Comments floorspace completed which is in the A33 corridor or Core Employment Areas Net change of employment land within Core Employment Areas EM3 No net loss Annual 1,139 sq m -6,501 sq m Met See section 7 Net change in small business units (less than 150 sq m) EM4 No net loss Annual 0 -2 Met See section 7 Net change in storage & distribution floorspace in south of Basingstoke Road EM4 No net loss Annual 0 sq m -7,153 sq m Met See section 7 Five-year housing land supply measured against targets in H1 H1 More than 5 years supply plus buffer Annual 6.30 years N/A Met See section 8 Amount of new housing delivered (net change) H1 689 Annual 850 5,853 Met See section 8 Amount of new affordable housing delivered on sites of 10 or more dwellings Н3 30% secured in new permissions Annual 287 dwellings secured.
+Equates to 18.1% 1,225 dwellings + £2.02 million secured.
+Equates to 20.2% Not met See section 8 for methodology

-9 The buffer is generally 5%, unless over the plan period a track record of under-delivery is established, in which case the buffer rises to 20%
+&lt;sup>10 The buffer is generally 5%, unless over the plan period a track record of under-delivery is established, in which case the buffer rises to 20%

-10 To calculate an equivalent proportion, the total units secured through a S106 signed in the monitoring year is added to the financial contribution converted to units on the basis that delivering an affordable unit is estimated to cost £100,000 as calculated in evidence for the Local Plan examination.
+&lt;sup>11 To calculate an equivalent proportion, the total units secured through a S106 signed in the monitoring year is added to the financial contribution converted to units on the basis that delivering an affordable unit is estimated to cost £100,000 as calculated in evidence for the Local Plan examination.
 This is compared to the total number of units granted within developments that in policy terms should generate an affordable housing requirement.

-Indicator Relevant policies Target Target date Most recent figure Total for plan period so far (2013-2021) Compared to target Comments Amount of new affordable housing delivered on sites of 5-9 dwellings Н3 20% contribution secured in new permissions Annual 1 dwelling + £804,250 secured.
-Equates to 17.1% 24 dwellings + £2.24 million secured.
-Equates to 11.7% Not met See section 8 for methodology Amount of new affordable housing delivered on sites of 1-4 dwellings Н3 10% contribution secured in new permissions Annual 6 dwellings + £199,375.65 secured.
-Equates to 21.0% 17 dwellings + £3.80 million secured.
-Equates to 11.0% Met See section 8 for methodology New-build dwellings delivered by size and type H2 At least 50% 3- bed or more outside centre Annual 19% of 3-bed or more 35% of 3-bed or more Not met See section 8 Percentage of new dwellings on previously-developed land General 90% Annual 77% 89% Not met See section 8 Proportion of student accommodation delivered on non-FHE sites H12 None Annual 100% 98% Not met All bedspaces delivered so far were permitted before Local Plan adoption.
-Net additional gypsy and traveller pitches H13 Not set By 2036 0 0 N/A See section 8 Dwellings delivered through office to residential prior approvals General Dwellings delivered - no target N/A 47 1,087 N/A See Section 8
+Indicator Relevant policies Target Target date Most recent figure Total for plan period so far (2013-2022) Compared to target Comments Amount of new affordable housing delivered on sites of 5-9 dwellings Н3 20% contribution secured in new permissions Annual £262,625 secured.
+Equates to 14.6% 24 dwellings + £2.51 million secured.
+Equates to 11.8% Not met See section 8 for methodology Amount of new affordable housing delivered on sites of 1-4 dwellings Н3 10% contribution secured in new permissions Annual 2 dwellings + £685,603.50 secured.
+Equates to 19.7% 19 dwellings + £4.49 million secured.
+Equates to 12.1% Met See section 8 for methodology New-build dwellings delivered by size and type H2 At least 50% 3- bed or more outside centre Annual 30% of 3-bed or more 34% of 3-bed or more Not met See section 8 Percentage of new dwellings on previously-developed land General 90% Annual 94% 90% Met See section 8 Proportion of student accommodation delivered on non-FHE sites H12 None Annual N/A (no student bedspaces delivered in 2021-22) 98% Not met All bedspaces delivered so far were permitted before Local Plan adoption.
+Net additional gypsy and traveller pitches H13 Not set By 2036 0 0 N/A See section 8